Multiple Node.js Versions with Node Version Manager (NVM)

 2. into a subfolder for the specific version

-This specific Node.js install not only contains the specific Node.js version you specified, it also includes a dedicated global package folder for that install.
+This specific Node.js install not only contains the Node.js version you specified, it also includes a dedicated global package folder for that install.
 This means that each Node.js install has its own unique global package folder.

 After installing a version of Node.js, NVM changes your PATH environment variable to point to the location where Node.js was installed… the specific version.

-If you install a second (or third or fourth) version of Node.js with NVM, each time you switch versions the environment variables will switch so you can jump between different Node.js versions.
+If you install a second (or third or fourth) version of Node.js with NVM, each time you switch NVM to use a different installed version of Node.js, it simply updates the PATH environment variable to point to the version you want to use.

 Seeing it in Action